Using Computers – Do’s and Don’ts

 Asset Objective: Learners can follow the rules in a computer lab.

-Children can learn and sing this song by watching the provided video.
-The teacher may discuss the rules in the music and drive home the importance of following the rules.
+Children can learn to sing this song by watching the provided video.
+The teacher may discuss the message about rules as conveyed in the lyrics of the song.

 Obeying rules, sure I do,